bayoudhseif/openimager/README.md

 #### Game Mechanics
 - The game detects hand gestures to grab and move a box (seed) to a planting zone.
-- If the box is placed inside the planting zone, a new planting zone is generated, and the count of planted seeds increases.
+- If the box is placed inside the planting zone, a new planting zone is generated.

 </details>